jwood000/RcppAlgos/README.md

 [4,]    1    1    1    1    1    3    6    9
 [5,]    1    1    1    1    5    6   10   10
 ```

-Just like the `General` counterparts (i.e. `combo/permuteGeneral`), we can easily explore combinations/permutations of large vectors where the total number of results is enormous in parallel (using `Parallel` or `nThreads`).
+Just like the `General` counterparts, we can easily explore combinations/permutations of large vectors where the total number of results is enormous in parallel (using `Parallel` or `nThreads`).

 ```r
 ## Uses min(stdThreadMax() - 1, 5) thread (in this case)
 permuteSample(500, 10, TRUE, n = 5, seed = 123, Parallel = TRUE)